chenglinzhang/unscented-kalman-filter/README.md

-# 2. Unscented Kalman Filter Project
+## 2. Unscented Kalman Filter Project

-Self-Driving Car Engineer Nanodegree Program - Term 2
+## Self-Driving Car Engineer Nanodegree Program - Term 2

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+This project utilizes an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.

 [//]: # (Image References)
 [image1]: ./images/screenshot.png